sbabic/swupdate/doc/source/overview.rst

 - other file systems, mounted at a later point
 - customer data, in raw format or on a file system
 - application specific software.
-For example, firmware to be downloaded on connected microcontrollers, and so on.
+For example, firmware to be downloaded on connected micro-controllers, and so on.

 Generally speaking, in most cases it is required to update kernel and root file system, preserving user data - but cases vary.